MTG/musav-dataset/README.md

 ## License

 - The AV annotations metadata is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 - The audio track previews and Spotify API metadata are released for non-commercial scientific research purposes only.
-Any publication of results based on the data extracts of the AllMusic database must cite AllMusic as the source of the data.
+Any publication of results based on the data extracts of the Spotify database must cite Spotify as the source of the data.

 ## Acknowledgments